troytolhurst/web_server_databases/01_internet/05_dig_bite.md

 request packets to that IP address.

 <details>
-  <summary>:speech_bubble: So how do we know the IP address of the resolver?</summary>
+  <summary>:speech_balloon: So how do we know the IP address of the resolver?</summary>

   ---